dominion79/charity-component/README.md

 `docker pull dominion79/charity-component`

-`docker run -d -p 8080:3000 dominion79/charity-component -t charity-component`
+`docker run -d -p 8080:3000 dominion79/charity-component`

+You can view the site on http://localhost:8080/

 ## To do